 Although, Ruth Brown had major success in the 1950s, her career began took a drastic turn in the 1960s.
 As her relationship with Atlantic came to an end, the accumulation of touring fees and recording costs became a major burden.
-Ultimately, causing Ruth to set aside her music career to make ends meet.
+Ultimately, Ruth set aside her music career to make ends meet.
 Yet, in 1976 her musical career was reignited again but this time on Broadway.
 Ruth landed a role in the Selma musical as Mahalia Jackson.
-From there, she began to regularly appear on tv, Broadway, and movies.
-Her most significant appearances being DJ Motormouth Maybelle in Hairspray (1988) and Black and Blue on Broadway.
+From there, she began to regularly appear on television, Broadway, and movies.
+Her most significant appearances being playing the role of DJ Motormouth Maybelle in Hairspray (1988) and Black and Blue on Broadway.

 Ruth Brown was a captivating Blues’ singer /songwriter who dominated the charts in the 1950s.
 She defined what it meant to be an R & B artist and helped develop Atlantic Records into an industry giant.
-While, Ruth did endure some low points in her career with each down fall, she climbed back up to stardom.
-Reinventing herself from Blues singer to Broadway star.
-Overall, Ruth Brown’s amazing career and story leaded to the groundwork for the artists and music industry we have today.
+While, Ruth did endure some low points in her career with each down fall, she climbed back up to stardom, reinventing herself from Blues singer to Broadway star.
+Overall, Ruth Brown’s amazing career and story laid the groundwork for the artists’ deals and music industry we have today.

 – Inducted into the Rock & Roll Hall of Fame in 1993

 – Grammy for Best Jazz Vocal Preformance for her album, Blues on Broadway, in 1989

 – Tony Award in 1985 for Best Actress in the Broadway muscial, Black & Blue